How to Sleep Well with Lunesta and Avoid Side Effects

 Some of the more severe side effects, such as liver, kidney or lung damage, may not wear off when Lunesta leaves the system.
 In this case, patients should seek medical help.

-Do not take Lunesta if you are allergic to any of its ingredients, and make sure to devote 7-8 hours to sleep after taking it.
+Do not take Lunesta if one is allergic to any of its ingredients, and make sure to devote 7-8 hours to sleep after taking it.

 The above is not a complete list of all the possible side effects and withdrawal symptoms.
 It should be noted that the effectiveness of the drug, as well as the side effects, will vary from person to person.